CodeYourFuture/JavaScript-Core-3-Homework/week-1/Homework/mandatory/0-thinking-like-a-programmer/task.md

 <!-- Write your answer here -->

+To be a problem solver.
+To be able to think about a problem and come up with a solution.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->

+1. Try and understand your problem.
+2. Try and visualise it and maybe do the rubber duckie thing.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+You stop and take a break and the regroup.
+Talk to a rubber duckie
+Research google